richfelker/delta-ballcup/README.md

 configuration between a pair of arms using spring tension to hold the cups against precision-machined balls.

-To use these, you will need material for the arms, springs, and precision machined balls for the cups to interface with.
+To use these, you will need material for the arms, springs, and balls for the cups to interface with.
 In the default configuration, the cup is sized for [the barbells sold by SeeMeCNC](https://www.seemecnc.com/products/cnc-machined-ball-joint-kit), but it can be adjusted as needed.
 Recommended springs to go with these barbells (50 mm ball spacing) are 0.8 mm wire diameter by 6 mm coil